 But we believe much more is possible in areas like the genuine custody of place; a new era of high street and town centre economic and social activity; an encouragement of locally-led and curated projects; conservation and eco-friendly husbandry of natural resources; creative ways of preserving and enhancing the environment in areas like recycling and energy supply; and the establishment of new kinds of ‘vehicle’, to help groups of local people get things done that matter to them.

 Civic Revival was founded in February 2020 and is based in Hastings and Bolton.
 We want our role to be learning from inspiring people and projects across the country, sharing that knowledge with others who can use it to beneficial effect and helping everyone interested in the wellbeing of local communities understand the ingredients that add up to success, and those that inhibit it.

 We intend to make a contribution towards:

 - delivering information, networking and knowledge-sharing about successful citizen-led civic revival on the ground;

 - discussion, analysis and understanding of the factors that facilitate or frustrate citizen-led civic revival.

-But we also see opportunity: a new epoch is starting and now is the time to shape it.
+We want to resist that and instead grasp the opportunity: a new epoch is starting and now is the time to shape it.

 We will start online as we must while the lockdown continues.
-But as the lockdown lifts, we aim to make a contribution to bringing people together to learn, share and get inspired.
-To find out if you want to join us on this journey, read on…
+But as the restrictions on travelling around and meeting up lift, we aim to make a contribution to bringing people together to learn, share and get inspired.